Top Czech singer Karel Gott has died | DW | 02.10.2019

 The Czech star Karel Gott, who died on October 1 at the age of 80 from leukemia, created a series of hits that won over not only people in his country, but also in the Soviet Union as well as in East and West Germany.

-Known in Germany as "the Golden Voice from Prague," the Schlager singer is most famous for the title song to the German version of the Japanese anime TV series Maya the Bee from the 1970s.
+Known in Germany as "the Golden Voice from Prague," the Schlager singer is most famous for the title song to the German-Japanese anime TV series Maya the Bee from the 1970s.

 Other hits include cover versions of Roy Orbison's "Pretty Woman" and Alphaville's "Forever Young," but most were written by Czech composers.